guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 ![Dashboard](./dashboard.png)

-## Creating a dev. environment from scratch on Ubuntu
+## Creating a development environment from scratch on Ubuntu

 1. Install curl and JRE